Complexity of Shift Bribery in Committee Elections: General Results

 We start our discussion by providing several results that either apply to whole classes of multiwinner rules (including many of those that we focus on) or that are proven using general, easily adaptable techniques.
 These results form a baseline for our research regarding specific rules.

 First, we note that for each of the rules that we study, \textsc{Shift Bribery} with unit price functions is in $\fpt$ when parameterized by the number of candidates.
 This result follows by applying the standard technique of modeling the problem through an integer linear program and invoking Lenstra's theorem~\cite{Len83}.
-We believe that, using the MILP technique of Bredereck et al.~\cite{BFNST15}, it is also possible to generalize this result to all-or-nothing price functions.
+We conjecture that, using the MILP technique of Bredereck et al.~\cite{BFNST15}, or the more general toolbox of $n$-fold integer programming~\cite{hem-onn-rom:j:n-fold-ip} (see the work of Knop et al.~\cite{KMM17} for an application of $n$-fold IPs regarding other bribery problems), it is also possible to generalize this result to all-or-nothing price functions (or even to general price functions).

-Note that the following theorem does not mention SNTV and Bloc since, as we will see in the next section, for them the problem is even in~$\p$.
+Note that the following theorem does not mention SNTV and Bloc since, as we will see in the next section, for them the problem is even polynomial-time solvable.

 {Parameterized by the number of candidates, \textsc{Shift Bribery} with unit prices is in $\fpt$ for $k$-Borda, Approval-CC, Borda-CC, Greedy-Approval-CC, PTAS-CC, and Greedy-Borda-CC.}

 \begin{theorem} \thmm \end{theorem}